 Yes, of course.
 I’ll start with my Ph.D. supervisor, Alison Smith.
 The first thing she did was to give me full freedom.
 Although I had not done any molecular biology until that time.
 Molecular biology was very rare in those days, even in western countries.
 So I had not done any molecular biology.
 But she asked me to just do whatever I think I can.
-She was periodically sort of looking at my reports, but most of the time asked me if it doesn’t work, then only I’ll help (?).
+In fact, she was periodically sort of looking at my reports, but most of the time asked me — “Do your experiment.
+If it doesn’t work, then only I’ll help”.
 If it works, it’s fine.
 Right?
 So that means she allowed me to make mistakes in the experiment.

 [00:23:05] — Suchibrata Borah